muratk5n/thirdwave/en/README.md

 ---

-Cummins partners with Freightliner on hydrogen fuel-cell truck..
-The Freightliner Cascadia chassis will be equipped with fourth generation equipment from Cummins...
-[The companies] have announced that they will be working together on a new hydrogen fuel-cell truck that is intended for the North American market.
+H2 View: "The much anticipated, REPowerEU Plan has been presented by the European Commission, and has set a target of 10 million tonnes of domestic renewable hydrogen by 2030"

 ---

-H2 View: "The much anticipated, REPowerEU Plan has been presented by the European Commission, and has set a target of 10 million tonnes of domestic renewable hydrogen by 2030"
+H2 View: "Cummins partners with Freightliner on hydrogen fuel-cell truck..
+The Freightliner Cascadia chassis will be equipped with fourth generation equipment from Cummins...
+[The companies] have announced that they will be working together on a new hydrogen fuel-cell truck that is intended for the North American market"

 ---